Last updated: 13 January 2018, 15:02

 died serving with No.255 Squadron, RAF

 This section of the website is the subject of ongoing development.
 Contributions and corrections are invited.
-Available so far: Mini-biographies of WWI aircrew, the Squadron Leaders during and since WWII, our Nickname Decoder (essential for making sense of the squadron’s unofficial records, especially files AIR27/1520 through 1522 in The National Archives), "Tales from the Dispersal Hut" and a modest number of photographs depicting individual squadron members.
+Available so far: Mini-biographies of WWI aircrew, the Squadron Leaders during and since WWII, our Nickname Decoder (essential for making sense of the squadron’s unofficial records, especially files AIR27/1520 through 1522 in The National Archives), "Tales from the Dispersal Hut", a modest number of photographs depicting individual squadron members and the first of the WWII survivor biographies.

 Mini-Biographies of the WWI Aircrew